A large family from Fellheim in the Allgäu

 His son Ludwig, who is now a qualified bookseller and antiquarian bookseller, also wants to settle in Munich.

-While Ludwig still had to walk from Fellheim to Buxheim to receive English lessons, Jakob enjoyed the privilege of being taught French, English and „etiquette“ by a private tutor.
-After training in his brother's antiquarian bookshop, he received the finishing touches in antiquarian bookshops in Heidelberg and Karlsruhe.
-He then returned to Munich and became a partner in the „Rosenthal Antiquariat“.
+While Ludwig had to walk from Fellheim to Buxheim to receive English lessons, Jakob enjoys the privilege of being taught French, English and „etiquette“ by a private tutor.
+After training in his brother's antiquarian bookshop, he receives the finishing touches in antiquarian bookshops in Heidelberg and Karlsruhe.
+He then returns to Munich and becomes a partner in the „Rosenthal Antiquariat“.

 Jacob becomes Jacques